-This year I have read more books than I read in the entirety of last year and we haven’t even reached 2 months in yet.
+This year I have read more books than I read in the entirety of last year.
 I have amazed myself.
-However, I have delved into a new book genre and tone of reading, which has proved to be a well-made choice.
+Having delved into a new book genre and tone of reading has proven to be a well-made choice.
 I have fallen back in love with the magic of the pages that I had sadly lost.

 In the past I have found fiction books, falling into the teen section or recent movie release section of branding, as thrilling and captivating reads.